 Clearing the Slate

 Success takes time.
-This means leaders and teams will need to productive and high-performing year or over year, over year.
+This means leaders and teams will need to be productive and high-performing year, over year.
 To run this marathon, we need systems and philosophies that can consistently hold our production without burnout.
 Clearing the slate has been a term I adopt to make this happen.

 Why do leaders have slates to clear?

 When you are truly passionate about something and in the right job, you think about it.
 It wakes you up at 4am and life’s daily minute events remind you about it.
 It becomes a ubiquitous obsession.
 Therefore, in order to avoid becoming a prisoner of your mind and find balance between work and life, you must be able to turn the work off at the right times.

 How can leaders clear slates?